 2. Absence of Certification Information

 In some cases, products in the Zendrop catalog may be confirmed as not having CE certification.
 This is often because CE marking is not required for products that are not intended for the European market.
+When certifications are missing, you can explore Zendrop's catalog for alternative products or suppliers that provide required certifications.
+Additionally, placing a sample order to verify the certification printed on the packaging can serve as another solution.

 Key Documents to Verify CE Compliance